Melvita Dentifrice Haleine Pure

 Melvita Toothpaste Ingredients

 With all ingredients being natural, Melvita toothpaste is rated high in natural toothpaste brands reviews.
 Melvita toothpaste contains no carrageen, no fluoride, and no sulfates.
-But it contains few ingredients that you should better avoid:
+But it contains a few ingredients that you should better avoid:

 - Hydrated Silica – better evade this element because it can damage your enamel, and you don’t want to do that with toothpaste that should help your teeth and not harming them